-3.6 Village Center Districts (VC1 and VC2)
+3.6 Village Center Districts (VC1, VC2, and VCC)

 - 3.6.1 Purpose of the Districts: The Village Center is planned as a mixed use area, providing the community with a vibrant retail and service, professional office and residential core.
-Specific purposes are: - A. Provide and encourage greater intensity of land use - B. Provide mixed uses of commercial and residential - C. Create a multi-modal environment with an emphasis on pedestrian mobility - D. Create a building edge at the sidewalk
+Specific purposes are: - A. Provide and encourage greater intensity of land use - B. Capitalize on existing utility infrastructure - C. Allow mixed uses of commercial, residential and civic - D. Provide transportation infrastructure that supports motorists, pedestrian, transit riders and cyclists - E. Create a building edge at the sidewalk